procszoo/procszoo/README.md

 then if you want to enable each namespaces that your kernel supports

-    from procszoo.utils import *
+    from procszoo.c_functions import *

     if __name__ == "__main__":
         spawn_namespaces()

 If you need run your own program instead of an interactive *shell*,

-    from procszoo.utils import *
+    from procszoo.c_functionss import *

     if __name__ == "__main__":
         spawn_namespaces(nscmd=path_to_your_program)